- The National Student Survey (NSS)

 The National Student Survey is run by the Higher Education Funding Council for England (HEFCE) on behalf of the Scottish Funding Council (SFC), Department of Employment and Learning, Northern Ireland (DELNI) and the Higher Education Funding Council for Wales (HEFCW).
 The survey is undertaken on their behalf by Ipsos MORI.

-The Destinations of Leavers from Higher Education (DLHE) survey [insert link back to info area] collects information on the type of job that graduates do and classifies them using the Standard Occupational Classification (SOC) system.
-The SOC system has nine groupings of which groups 1-3 are used to define "professional or managerial jobs" as shown on Unistats.
+In the DLHE survey, jobs that graduates report doing are classified using the Standard Occupational Classification 2010 (SOC2010) system(Opens in a new window).
+The SOC system has eleven groupings of which groups 1-3 are used to define "professional or managerial jobs" as shown on Unistats.

 Graduates by major SOC group